eyck/ldap-mailcow/README.md

     * **Optional** LDAP filters (see example above).
 SOGo uses special syntax, so you either have to **specify both or none**:
         * `LDAP-MAILCOW_LDAP_FILTER` - LDAP filter to apply, defaults to `(&(objectClass=user)(objectCategory=person))`
         * `LDAP-MAILCOW_SOGO_LDAP_FILTER` - LDAP filter to apply for SOGo ([special syntax](https://sogo.nu/files/docs/SOGoInstallationGuide.html#_authentication_using_ldap)), defaults to `objectClass='user' AND objectCategory='person'`
+    * **Optional** LDAP_TYPE - type of LDAP backend used, values are either 'ad' for ActiveDirectory or 'openldap' for OpenLDAP, defaults to 'ad'.

 4. Start additional container: `docker-compose up -d ldap-mailcow`
 5. Check logs `docker-compose logs ldap-mailcow`